usnistgov/mgi-json-schema/ABOUT.md

+# Preface

+The summary below has been created for the specific purpose requesting feedback.
+Please provide feedback via GitHub issue or by contacting sing [zachary.trautt@nist.gov](mailto:zachary.trautt@nist.gov?subject=mgi-json-schema).

 # Background

 The [Materials Genome Initiative](https://mgi.gov/) (MGI) is a multi-agency initiative designed to create a new era of policy, resources, and infrastructure that support U.S. institutions in the effort to discover, manufacture, and deploy advanced materials twice as fast, at a fraction of the cost.
 The missions of the MGI and National Institute of Standards and Technology (NIST) are tightly aligned.
 NIST has assumed a leadership role within the MGI, where one focus is the establishment of essential materials data and model exchange protocols.
 Read more about the [MGI at NIST](https://www.nist.gov/mgi).